ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Completed the first section of the 'JavaScript Loops, Arrays and Objects' course, 'Simplify Repetitive Tasks with Loops'.

 **Thoughts:** Today, I completed the first section of the 'JavaScript Loops, Arrays and Objects' course, 'Simplify Repetitive Tasks with Loops'.
 I feel like I have a good grasp on loops now.

+### Day 47: 13 October 2018

+**Today's Progress**: Worked on a WordPress site for work.

+**Thoughts:** Today, I worked on a WordPress site for work - I had to transfer a site to a new theme and edit the CSS to make it look the same.